An image of an arrow icon

 Preventative cost: Lower risk of obesity

 Nutrition and dietetics professionals can reduce your risk of obesity, which can be dangerous for overall health.
-Obesity typically increases the risk of serious illnesses such as heart disease and certain cancers.
-Obesity also increases the likelihood of developing diabetes.
-If you learn to adopt proper nutrition habits and invest sufficient time into working toward your health goals, you can lower your risk of developing these conditions.
+Obesity typically increases the risk of serious illnesses such as heart disease and certain cancers, as well as the likelihood of developing diabetes.
+If you learn to adopt proper nutrition habits and invest sufficient time into working toward your health goals, you can lower your risk of developing these serious and costly conditions.
 Weight management dietitians and nutritionists can help keep your weight in a healthy range, thus reducing your risk of developing dangerous conditions that are harmful to your body.

 Reactive cost: Medications for diabetes